domcermak/neural_style_transfer/README.md

 - Neural worker,
 - and Presentation application.

-Data between these applications is transferred via RabbitMQ messaging broker and PostgreSQL database.
+Data between these applications are transferred via RabbitMQ messaging broker and PostgreSQL database.

 ![Application flow diagram](assets/docs/application_flow.png)

 ### Upload application

 Upload application is a web application based on [Streamlit](https://streamlit.io).
 Its primary purpose is to provide a mobile friendly UI to upload content images, select style images and download stylized images.
-The Upload application is published on a public IP via ngrok.
+The Upload application is
+published on a public IP via ngrok.

 #### Upload application feature descriptions